aabeling/jenkins-status-monitor/README.md

 This is the jenkins-status-monitor add-on.
-It contains:

-* A program (lib/main.js).
-* A few tests.
-* Some meager documentation.
+To test it you need the add-on sdk (https://addons.mozilla.org/de/developers/builder).
+If the sdk is installed you can test the plugin with a bold

+$ cfx run

+This will test the plugin with a jobs list defined in the plugin resources.